Haffi921/EMG_documentation/source/present_instructions/Preparation.md

 - Clean syringe with water
   - Fill completely and press out several times; don’t use soap!
   - Dry carefully
-- Clean electrodes with cotton swabs (see above) AND clean them under running water, then dry thoroughly.
+- Clean electrodes with cotton swabs (see above) AND clean them under running water.
+  - Then dry thoroughly!
+Do not leave any moisture on the electrodes as that can corrode them
   - Place the dry and clean electrodes back in their plastic bags
 - Close the AcqKnowledge program and remove the BIOPAC license key
   - Place the license key in the top drawer of the shelf